-As our school processes personal data it is therefore is a data controller and is registered as such with the ICO and will renew this registration annually or as otherwise legally required.
+As our school processes personal data it is therefore is a data controller and is registered as such with the ICO and will renew this registration annually or as otherwise legally required and will pay and required fees.

 5. Roles and responsibilities